A Spectral Assignment Approach for the Graph Isomorphism Problem: Graphs with distinct eigenvalues

-Since the entries of the eigenvectors are different, $ v_B^{(n)} $ cannot be written as a permutation of $ v_A^{(n)} $, implying that $ \mf{G}_A $ and $ \mf{G}_B $ are not isomorphic.
 Provided that the entries of the eigenvectors are distinct, this simple test can be used for graph isomorphism testing.
-Here, we compared the entries of the eigenvectors $ v_A^{(n)} $ and $ v_B^{(n)} $ since the largest eigenvalue of the adjacency matrix of a connected graph always has multiplicity one~\cite{Lov07}.
-Furthermore, the corresponding eigenvector is strictly positive.
+Here, we compared the entries of the eigenvectors corresponding to the largest eigenvalue since the largest eigenvalue of the adjacency matrix of a connected graph always has multiplicity one~\cite{Lov07}.
+Furthermore, all entries of the corresponding eigenvector are strictly positive.
 Note that in general the normalized eigenvectors are only determined up to the sign.
 Thus, two comparisons might be required.
 If the absolute values of all entries of an eigenvector are different -- Spielman~\cite{Spi09} calls such an eigenvector \emph{helpful} --, this gives us a canonical labeling of the vertices and the graph isomorphism problem can be solved easily.

-An isomorphism testing algorithm for graphs with $ n $ distinct eigenvalues developed by Leighton and Miller~\cite{LM79}, which was never published, is presented in~\cite{Spi09}.
-The method determines the diagonal entries $ \pm 1 $ of the matrix $ S $ such that $ P^* = V_B S V_A^T $ is a permutation matrix by breaking vertices that are not equivalent into different classes.
-Based on the entries of the eigenvectors, these classes are refined until an isomorphism is found or the graphs are shown to be non-isomorphic.